syntheny/PhotoManager/PhotoCollect.md

 ```
         ## Stage N -- title
         * Stage description/summary points
+        ### Stage Preparation
+        * Specify any instructions with respect to development, such as
+          one-time-only generation of test data which is added to the repository.
         ### Test Setup
         * Itemized list of what needs to be set up for the stage
         * Note that a stage is an addition of test cases to existing